saltstack/salt/doc/ref/modules/index.rst

 Modules
 =======

 Salt modules are the functions called by the :command:`salt` command.
+It should be noted that the modules listed here are execution modules, not state modules.

 .. seealso:: :ref:`Full list of builtin modules <all-salt.modules>`